skia4delphi/skia4delphi/Samples/CreateAsInterface/readme.md

 end;
 ```

-Type inferance is as preferable.
+Type inference is as preferable.
 Beyond less typing it makes code more maintainable (type only needs to be changed in one place) and reduces errors resulting from mismatched types and constructors.
 The easier it is to take advantage of this feature in Delphi the better.